-Directions 11 - Stay near the memorials and turn your back to the river.
+Stay near the memorials and turn your back to the river.
 Look away at the three buildings on the waterfront.

-12. The Three Graces The Liver, Cunard & Port of Liverpool buildings
+12. The Three Graces

+The Liver, Cunard & Port of Liverpool buildings

-The 'Three Graces' in 1950 © Ben Brooksbank via Geograph.com
+The 'Three Graces' in 1950 © Ben Brooksbank, Geograph (CCL)

-From here you can see the most famous buildings on Liverpool's waterfront, known as 'the Three Graces'.
-With your back to the river, they are (from left to right )the Royal Liver Building, the Cunard Building and the Port of Liverpool Building.
+From here we can see the most famous buildings on Liverpool's waterfront, known as 'the Three Graces'.
+With the river behind us they are (from left to right) the Royal Liver Building, the Cunard Building and the Port of Liverpool Building.
 Built between 1903 and 1917 they were originally the headquarters for shipping and marine insurance companies.
 Impressive, aren't they?

 The term 'the Three Graces' dates back to ancient Greek and Roman myths.
-The Three Graces were the goddesses of charm, beauty and creativity.
+The Three Graces were the goddesses of Charm, Beauty and Creativity.
 Using this name for these buildings is appropriate because they include ancient Greek and Roman style design features such as columns, stepped entrances and elaborate facades.
 They were designed to reflect Liverpool's international wealth and importance.
 No expense was spared in the external and internal fittings, with the best designs and materials coming from around the world.